ttscoff/marked-conductor/src/_README.md

 - To run a custom processor for Obsidian, use the condition `tree contains .obsidian`

 ## Testing

+You can test conductor setups using Marked's `Help->Show Custom Processor Log`, or by running from the command line.
+The easiest way to test conditions is to set the track's command to `echo "meaningful definition"` and see what conditions are met when conductor is run.

+In Marked's Custom Processor Log, you can see both the STDOUT output and the STDERR messages.
+When running Conductor, the STDERR output will show what conditions were met (as well as any errors reported).

+### From the command line

 In order to test from the command line, you'll need certain environment variables set.
 This can be done by exporting the following variables with your own definitions, or by running conductor with all of the variables preceding the command, e.g. `$ MARKED_ORIGIN=/path/to/markdown_file.md [...] conductor`.